beyarkay/masters-thesis/src/06_conclusion.md

 ## Classification speed

 \begin{framed}
-    As _Ergo_ is to be a real-time keyboard replacement, the speed with which different classification algorithms can make accurate class predictions is recorded and evaluated.
+    As \emph{Ergo} is to be a real-time keyboard replacement, the speed with which different classification algorithms can make accurate class predictions is recorded and evaluated.
 \end{framed}

 As _Ergo_ records data at a rate of 40Hz, the time to make a single